 For all the drama that often accompanies contract negotiations in the professional sports sector, there are some worthwhile lessons project management professionals can glean from popular athletes.
-Consider some of the ways your PMO can learn from the tactics used by today’s most powerful sports stars.
+Consider some of the ways your Project Team can learn from the tactics used by today’s most powerful sports stars.

 Know how far to go.
 Nearly every year, an athlete makes headlines by holding out.
 They may arrive late to training camp or they forego participating in other contracted activities.
 But at some point the real negotiating begins and everything seems to come together at the last minute.
 Project teams need to know just how far they can push things, too.
 Determine ahead of time how much resistance you can realistically generate before an executive, a senior stakeholder, or a vendor calls your bluff or simply directs you to proceed without further discussion (leadership teams usually have that ability, don’t forget).
 You want negotiations to be productive rather than destructive, so have a game plan in mind early and be willing to reach a settlement before time runs out.

 Solicit help from allies.
 Several key players holding out for more money or other contract perks make a much more formidable negotiating team than just one player going it alone.
 Project Teams should employ similar tactics whenever possible.
 Look to your stakeholders for help, especially if any portion of your negotiations are likely to benefit a particular group directly.
 Vendors and other outside collaborators or partners may also be useful allies.
 Work with them to gather any data you need to support your position or to identify potential cost savings or other resource benefits that may be possible if your negotiations are successful.